 Yoghurt and curd are both rich sources of calcium, protein and probiotics.
 100 gm curd typically contains around 3 to 3.5 gm protein and 132 mg calcium.
 Read in-depth about the nutritional profile of curd here.

-According to USDA, 100 gm yoghurt contains 10 gm protein and 111 mg of calcium.
+According to USDA, 100 gm of yoghurt contains 10 gm of protein and 111 mg of calcium.
 But the nutritional labelling of different brands say a completely different story.
 Epigamia’s unflavored yoghurt contains just 8.2gm protein, but 175 mg calcium per 100 gm.
-Mamie Yova, a supposedly French brand listed in Amazon India, but not Amazon France, has lower nutritional content as it is plain yoghurt, while Epigamia sells greek yoghurt.
-Mamie Yova has just 3.2gm protein and 105.5mg calcium.
+Mamie Yova, a supposedly French brand listed on Amazon India( but not found on Amazon France) has lower nutritional content as it is plain yoghurt, while Epigamia sells greek yoghurt.
+Mamie Yova has just 3.2gm protein and 105.5mg of calcium.
 Flavoured yoghurt from Milky Mist too has a similar nutritional profile.

-So, while on paper yoghurt appears to be more nutritional, when you look at the label, that is not the case.
+So, while on paper yoghurt appears to be more nutritional, when you look at the label, that is not the case, especially in India.

 While curd is plain, yoghurt is available in different flavours.
 Some of the typical flavours in which yoghurt is available are mango, strawberry, blueberry, vanilla, raspberry etc.